-Users have the opportunity to set their web browsers to accept all cookies, to notify them when a cookie is issued, or not to receive cookies at any time.
+Users can set their web browsers to accept all cookies, to notify them when a cookie is issued, or not to receive cookies at any time.
 The last of these means that certain personalised services cannot then be provided to that user.

-The website contains links to other sites.
+The ALLIANCE websites contain links to other sites.
 Please be aware that the ALLIANCE is not responsible for the privacy practices of such other sites.
-We encourage our users to be aware when they leave our site and to read the privacy statements of each and every website that collects personally identifiable information.
+We encourage our users to be aware when they leave our site and to read the privacy statements of every website that collects personally identifiable information.
 This privacy statement applies solely to information collected by the ALLIANCE.

 Notice of Breach of Security